for extra features!

 5. Corpses of those killed by the influenza quickly turned what color?

 6. Profuse bleeding was a sign of the influenza’s hold.
-Bleeding from which of the following orifices was not a sign of the influenza?
+Bleeding from which of the following body openings was not a sign of the influenza?

 7. What percentage of the world’s population was infected by influenza?